nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

 **Input data:**

 * sample-1_bismark_{bt2,hisat2}_sorted.bam (bismark bowtie2 alignment bam file sorted by chromosomal coordinates, output from [Step 4c](#4c-sort-alignment-files) above)
-* a feature file contining regions of interest for the reference genome in gtf format (this pipeline version uses the Ensembl fasta file indicated in the `gtf` column of the [GL-DPPD-7110_annotations.csv](../../GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110/GL-DPPD-7110_annotations.csv) GeneLab Annotations file))
+* a feature file containing regions of interest for the reference genome in gtf format (this pipeline version uses the Ensembl fasta file indicated in the `gtf` column of the [GL-DPPD-7110_annotations.csv](../../GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110/GL-DPPD-7110_annotations.csv) GeneLab Annotations file))
 > **NOTE**
 > If using RNA, files will include "bismark_hisat2" instead of "bismark_bt2" in the name.